Fried Green Tomatoes at the Whistle Stop Cafe: Plot

 With money from her father, Idgie establishes the Whistle Stop Cafe, with Sipsey (Big George's adoptive mother) and her daughter-in-law Onzell as cooks.
 Idgie becomes secondary guardian to Ruth's son, Buddy Jr. A gossip columnist refers to him as "Ruth and Idgie's son", indicating recognition of the women's alternative family.
 Buddy becomes known as 'Stump' after losing an arm in an accident.
-The café quickly becomes known to hobos all over the US during the Great Depression as a welcoming place to receive a meal.
+The café quickly becomes known to homeless people all over the US during the Great Depression as a welcoming place to receive a meal.
 The most recurrent guest is "Smokey Lonesome" Phillips, who secretly loves Ruth.
 When Ruth dies of cancer, Idgie is heartbroken.

 After the railroad yard closes, the cafe (and ultimately the town) ceases operation.
 Several years later, Idgie and Big George are arrested by the county for Frank Bennett's murder.
 The case is dismissed when the local minister, repaying Idgie for helping his son, falsely testifies she and Big George were at a three-day revival when Bennett went missing.
 Bennett's body was never found.
 It is later revealed that Sipsey killed him when he attempted to kidnap his and Ruth's son.
 His remains were barbecued by Big George and fed to the detectives investigating Frank's disappearance at the time.

 Stump recounts the stories of his guardians to his daughter and granddaughter.
-Big George's sons, Jasper and Artis, take independent paths: Jasper as a Pullman porter and Artis as a gambler and lady's man.
+Big George's sons, Jasper and Artis, take independent paths: Jasper as a pullman porter and Artis as a gambler and lady's man.
 After the decline of Whistle Stop, Idgie and her brother Julian relocated to Florida, where they operated a roadside food stand.